find

 Those are all directories, and to look for the others (files, links, or sockets), just substitute f, l, s for the d in the command above.

-Find files that are over a gigabyte in size
+Find everything over a megabyte in size

-find ~/Movies -size +1024M
+find ~/Movies/ -size +1024M

 ...